International Day for the Elimination of Racial Discrimination (IDERD)

 Guided by the International Convention on the Elimination of All Forms of Racial Discrimination (you are now leaving the Government of Canada website), the International Day for the Elimination of Racial Discrimination (IDERD) recognizes that the injustices and prejudices fueled by racial discrimination continue to take place every day.
 Observed annually on March 21, it commemorates the events of Sharpeville, South Africa in 1960, where police actions during a peaceful demonstration against apartheid “pass laws” resulted in the tragic loss of 69 lives.

 This event will be an opportunity to learn more about the impacts of racial discrimination and to have meaningful dialogue that will encourage self-reflection for all members of the Defence Team.
-It will feature a keynote speaker and a Q&A session.
+It will feature remarks from special guests and a panel discussion.

 Find tools, training materials, and resources on combatting racial discrimination in the Defence Team Online Anti-Racism Hub.